maramjabnounii/VoIP-and-SSH-Access-Control-Lab/README.md

 # VoIP and SSH Access Control Lab
 This lab project simulates a network environment in Cisco Packet Tracer, focusing on VLAN segmentation, inter-VLAN routing via Router-on-a-Stick, and VoIP with IP phones across VLANs.
-Key configurations include VTP for VLAN management, DHCPv4 for IP assignment, DTP for trunk negotiation, and SSH for secure remote access.
+Key configurations include VTP for VLAN management, DHCPv4 for IP assignment, DTP for trunk negotiation, SSH and ACL for secure remote access.
 # Key protocols and technologies
 - **VTP:** Used to manage VLAN information across multiple switches, ensuring consistent VLAN IDs throughout the network.
 - **VLANs:** Implemented for logical network segmentation, providing separate broadcast domains for different device groups.